-Mode Name Descriptions SMPTE 2022-6 The default, four signals split between two I/O 4K TICO IP ^a 4K, two-sample interleave quad link signals compressed and sent over Ethernet, then uncompressed to two- sample interleave, quad link signals at the receiver a.
-Only the first input of the SFP Card is used to receive 4K TICO signal.
-On the output, the 4K TICO is on the first and third outputs; the second and fourth outputs carry an uncompressed 1080p Level A monitor signal.
+Mode Name Descriptions SMPTE 2022-6 The default, four signals split between two I/O 4K UHD TICO IP ^a 4K, two-sample interleave quad link signals compressed and sent over Ethernet, then uncompressed to two-sample interleave, quad link signals at the receiver a.
+Only the first input of the SFP Card is used to receive a 4K UHD TICO signal.
+On the output, the 4K UHD TICO is on the first and third outputs; the second and fourth outputs carry an uncompressed 1080p Level A monitor signal.